vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - Validation: warning-free macOS Debug build; all 22 existing CTest targets pass (10.75 s).

+## Round shared fixed-point state without offsetting the accumulator

+- `SequenceFixedPointAutomation` now divides once into whole and fractional parts.
+Floor and nearest rounding adjust the whole part by at most one, removing the negative-value formula and full-accumulator rounding offsets.
+  Nearest still rounds ties away from zero; zero fractional bits remain exact.
+- UBSan confirmed that the old floor path negated `INT32_MIN`.
+The old nearest path also overflowed when adding/subtracting half a unit near signed limits.
+  The replacement adds one production line and six lines to the existing rounding fixture; no new test framework or fixture was introduced.
+- Validation: an ephemeral UBSan probe passed every signed/unsigned 16-bit accumulator value, signed/unsigned 32-bit boundaries, and zero-fraction cases.
+  Warning-free macOS Debug build; all 22 CTest targets pass (10.99 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage